 The £1m All-Weather Championships Finals Day, which will take place at Newcastle for the first time in 2022 is the richest All-Weather racecard in Europe, as well as being one of the richest race days in the UK.

 In addition, Good Friday 2022 will also see the inaugural running of the All-Weather Vase Fixture at Lingfield Park, worth over £390,000 in prize money.

-ARC runs 4 of the 6 all-weather racecourses in the UK which offer different types of surface for horses to run on: Polytrack at Lingfield Park, Fibresand at Southwell Racecourse and Tapeta at Newcastle and Wolverhampton Racecourses (the only Tapeta racing surfaces in Europe).
-All the all-weather surfaces have all received heavy investment to provide competitive racing.
+ARC runs 4 of the 6 all-weather racecourses in the UK, with Polytrack at Lingfield Park, and Tapeta at Newcastle and Wolverhampton Racecourses.

 The All-Weather Championships includes six categories, ensuring a design that tests every horse jockey and trainer.
 These categories include:

 To find out how to qualify for each category and current sponsors, please visit our All-Weather Championships page